-As discussed in Section 2.3.3, values of quantities with the unit one can be expressed simply as numbers.
-The unit symbol 1 or unit name "one" are rarely explicitly written.
+As discussed in Section 2.3.3, values of quantities with unit one, are expressed simply as numbers.
+The unit symbol 1 or unit name "one" are not explicitly shown.
 SI prefix symbols can neither be attached to the symbol 1 nor to the name "one", therefore powers of 10 are used to express particularly large or small values.